Meet our students

 Rahman, Jananne janannerahman@student.regqualgenes.org

-Jananne is busy completing the Higher Certificate in Genealogy with the IHGS while undertaking bespoke research, particularly in relation to London and Lincolnshire.
+Jananne completed the Higher Certificate in Genealogy with the IHGS in under two years while undertaking bespoke research.
+She has a particular interest in researching London ancestors.
 She combines skills as a researcher with experience in commercial strategy and theatre to create personalised journeys into the past through family history.
 She especially loves busting family myths while discovering new ones that are even more incredible.

 Rick, Rachel rachelrick@student.regqualgenes.org